© Poon Wai Nang

-One of your best Hobart day-trip options, a Tasman Peninsula road trip will bring you face to face with Tasmanian devils, soaring sea cliffs, and the bitter-sweet beauty of Port Arthur.
+Whether it is a long weekend or a day trip from Hobart, a Tasman Peninsula road trip will bring you face to face with Tasmanian devils, soaring sea cliffs, and the bitter-sweet beauty of Port Arthur.

 See all this and more when you include the Tasman Peninsula in your self-drive Tasmania road trip!

 This page contains affiliate links.
-If you book or buy something through one of these links, we may earn a small commission (at no extra cost to you!).
-Read our full disclosure policy here.
+If you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
+Read my full disclosure policy here.

 Whether you are enjoying the full Lap of Tasmania or only have time for a Hobart day trip, a visit to the Tasman Peninsula is a ‘must’ on your Tassie holiday.